python/devguide/gitbootcamp.rst

 The above commands will print out the hash of the commit containing ``"bpo-12345"`` as part of the commit message.

-When formatting the message for a backport commit: leave it as the the original one, pointing to the original pull request number as well (``GH-NNNN``).
+When formatting the commit message for a backport commit: leave the original one as is and delete the number of the backport pull request.

 Example of good backport commit message::